Managing analytical code development#

 • Reviewers should sign-off that there is enough testing to assure that the code is working as expected.

-• Each time an error is found in the code, a test should be added to assure that the error does not reoccur.
+• Each time you identify an error in the code,you should add a test to assure that the error does not reoccur.

 What happens when the analysis fails to run?#